tdongsi/tdongsi.github.io/source/_posts/Hive/2015-12-05-programming-hive-partitioned-tables.markdown

 ### Partitioned Managed Tables

 In general, paritioning data means distributing data load horizontally, moving data physically closer to its most frequent users.
-In Hive, partitioning tables changes how Hive structures its data storage, for some performance gain.
+In Hive, partitioning tables changes how Hive structures its data storage for some performance gain.

 The book presents a hypothetical problem where one will regularly query some `employees` table by country and state, e.g., all employees in California, US or Alberta, Canada.
-Partitioning this table by country and state is a logical thing to do.
+Therefore, partitioning this table by country and state is a logical thing to do.

 ``` sql
 CREATE TABLE employees (